School life - my recollections

 Mrs Aburn (form teacher)

 Mrs Aburn (Nancy) was my form teacher in the 4th form at Tawa College and I was also in her maths class.
+I think I got prize for Maths in her class.

 As far as teachers go Nancy had that "something" which made her stand out above the rest for me and I think the others who had the good fortune to be in her classes.